peterhurford/vowpal_platypus/README.md

                                    evaluate_function=auc))
 ```

-This produces a Titanic survival model with an AUC of 0.8477 in 0.48sec.
+This produces a Titanic survival model with an AUC of 0.8525 in 0.44sec.
 That score is enough to get into the Top 100 on the leaderboard.
+AUC: 0.852528301887
+Time: 0.444962 sec

 ## Multicore Capabilities